mrmay-dev/OwnTags/README.md

 #### KeyFiles

-Create directory `applicaton/keys/` and put your keyfiles in there:
+Put your keyfiles in `applicaton/keys/`:

 ```text
 owntags/